Ginger Plant: Adding Spice To Your Garden

 Plant your rhizomes at least 3 inches deep and about 8 inches apart.
-If there are green buds, make sure they’re oriented up towards the soil’s surface.
+If there are green growth buds, make sure they’re oriented up towards the soil’s surface.
 If starting them in a container, you can place it on a seedling heating mat set at 70 degrees for good sprout development.
 Those put directly in the soil should be planted once the ground is consistently over 50 degrees.

 Growing Ginger Plants

 So, now it’s time to discuss how to grow ginger!
-Let’s talk about ideal conditions for growing this delicious plant.
+Let’s talk about the ideal conditions for growing this delicious plant.
 It’s not too hard to coax life out of your ginger root.

 Sun and Temperature